Creativity may be key to healthy aging. Here are ways to stay inspired.

 Any novel stimulation, not just world travel, can benefit creativity.
 Nye has a broad “appetite for difference,” seeking out interactions with people of varying ages and backgrounds.
 Kentucky poet Gregory Welch enjoys “opposite days.”
 When he turns his routines upside-down for 24 hours, new perspectives pop into his head.

-For morning people, one switch-up could be focusing on creative solutions at night (and vice versa).
-Research indicates that people do better at creative problem-solving, as opposed to more analytical challenges like memory questions, at their non-optimal times, when inhibition is lower.
+Morning people can try focusing on creative solutions at night (and vice versa).
+Research indicates that people do better at creative problem-solving, as opposed to more analytical challenges such as memory questions, at their non-optimal times, when inhibition is lower.

 Another tip: Be playful, even childlike.
-Research shows that adults excel at divergent thinking tests after pretending they’re 7-year-olds.
-That’s the habit of Ashley Bryan, a Maine artist, who will turn 98 on July 13.
+Research shows that adults excel at divergent thinking tests after pretending they’re 7 years old.
+That’s the habit of Ashley Bryan, a Maine artist who will turn 98 on July 13.
 In 1962, he was the first Black American to publish a children’s book as both author and illustrator.
 “Each day,” he told me in an email, “I look forward to finding the child in myself who’s anxious to create something new and wonderful.”

 Apply knowledge